Last updated: January 2026

-If you’ve got your place through clearing, you might be wondering if that means you’ve missed your chance for university accommodation.
-The good news is that this probably isn’t the case!
+If you’re sorting your place through clearing, you might be panicking that you’ve missed the boat on student housing.
+The good news?
+This probably isn’t the case!

-We’ve put together this guide to help you sort out your accommodation after getting your university place through clearing.
-This guide includes:
+We’ve put together this quick guide to help you lock down a great place to live after getting your university place through clearing.
+Here’s what we’ll cover:

 Two female students cheering as they look at a laptop screen